magneticio/vampkubistdocs/CANARY_RELEASE.md

       metric: internal_upstream_rq_2xx / upstream_rq_total
 ```

-As you can see the specification now explicitly mentions the appropriated policy to be run and also contains the metric parameter with value
+As you can see the specification now explicitly mentions the appropriate policy to be run and also contains the metric parameter with value

 ```shell
 internal_upstream_rq_2xx / upstream_rq_total
 ```

-This aggreagted metric calculates the ratio of successful responses over the total number of requests.
+This aggregated metric calculates the ratio of successful responses over the total number of requests.
 Metrics names are loosely based on Prometheus metrics names stored by Envoy (they are usually the last part of the metric name).
 Some of the available metrics are: